DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 If you cannot directly access the database or are concerned about adding another workload to it, then DataSQRL makes it easy to set up your data service on separate infrastructure with that database as the source.

 If your data needs are complex enough that a database will be taxed significantly or find yourself deep in the database weeds (e.g. you are implementing stored procedures, hand tuning queries, denormalizing data, etc), then give DataSQRL a try.
-DataSQRL is specifically designed to build efficient data services with little effort and can save you a lot of time and headache.
+DataSQRL is specifically designed to build efficient data layers around your database with little effort and can save you a lot of time and headache.
+Before you go down the path of implementing a custom data layer, give DataSQRL a try.

 You also want to start with DataSQRL if you need to integrate data from multiple sources.
 Doing so in a database is a lot of pain.
 DataSQRL's data connectors, import manager, automatic data type discovery, and schema management will save you a lot of time and manual effort.

+In summary, use DataSQRL when you need more than just a database.
+Otherwise, use a database with an ORM or database abstraction library for your preferred programming language.

 ## Data Warehouse / Lake